Skip to main content

 Transactions

-As in other blockchains a transaction is the only way to mutate state in Spacemesh, including sending coins.
-Due to account abstraction, however, unlike in other blockchains a transaction does not have a sender in the ordinary sense of the word.
+As in other blockchains, a transaction is the only way to mutate state in Spacemesh, including sending coins.
+However, due to account abstraction, unlike in other blockchains, a transaction does not have a sender in the ordinary sense of the word.
 Instead, it has a principal (i.e., source of funds) that must sign the transaction.
-In the case of a single-sig Wallet, it must contain a single signature; in the case of a Multisig, it must contain multiple signatures.
-See Accounts, above for more information on the different types of accounts.
+In the case of a single-sig wallet, it must contain a single signature, whereas in the case of a multisig wallet, it must contain multiple signatures.
+See Accounts above for more information about the different types of accounts.

 Structure

-• principal (i.e., account that's the source of funds)
+• Principal (i.e., account that is the source of funds)

-This data structure is serialized (for transmission over the wire) using the SCALE codec; the transaction ID is the Blake3 hash of the the Header.
+This data structure is serialized (for transmission over the wire) using the SCALE codec and the transaction ID is the Blake3 hash of the the header.

 Decoding

-The simplest way to decode a serialized raw transaction is using the TransactionService.ParseTransaction method of the node API, e.g.:
+The simplest way to decode a serialized raw transaction is using the TransactionService.ParseTransaction method of the node API:

 > grpcurl -d '{"transaction":"AAAAAAAr9R5vjoYl+pRgCczqh39jOHD6O0AEBAAAAAAr9R5vjoYl+pRgCczqh39jOHD6OwR6cSZP3dFfiTjGMU8H5UGI+3PNZg3YyFFnJzNXpSbssMvmsdly+yOnLMVGwHHlgGgWI9kloCAK79y6STVjZ2MI"}' -plaintext localhost:9092 spacemesh.v1.TransactionService.ParseTransaction